matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

   forwarded.
 - `is_verified` (boolean): Whether the device backing up the key has verified the device that the key is from.
+- `session_data` (string or object): Algorithm-dependent data.
+For `m.megolm_backup.v1`, this is an object with the following keys:
+  - `ciphertext` (string): the encrypted version of the session key.
+See below for how the session key is encoded.
-- `session_data` (string): The backup of the key, encrypted according to the backup algorithm.
+  - `ephemeral` (string): the public ephemeral key that was used to encrypt the session key.
+  - `mac` (string): the message authentication code for the ciphertext.
+FIXME: more details

 On success, returns ... ?

+Error codes:

+- `M_WRONG_ROOM_KEYS_VERSION`: the version specified does not match the current backup version

 ##### `PUT /room_keys/keys/${roomId}?version=$v`